 Marianna is an Italian pianist, researcher and educator based in York.
 Between 2013 and 2017 Marianna studied at the Conservatorio di Musica “G. B. Martini” in Bologna, Italy, where she gained a BA(Hons) degree in Piano performance.
 In 2017 Marianna moved to York where she completed the MA in Music Education: Instrumental and Vocal Teaching at the University of York, and subsequently furthered her studies with a PhD under the supervision of Dr Liz Haddon.
 The title of her PhD thesis is: Constructions and Perceptions of Competition in a UK Higher Music Education Institution.

-Marianna is currently part of a collaborative research project funded by Mentally Fit York with three other researchers (Dr Liz Haddon, Dr Andrea Schiavio, Federico Pendenza) aiming to understand how engagement in the social and creative opportunities provided by the Humanities Research Centre (HRC) at the University of York develops awareness of mental health needs and support among Arts and Humanities staff and students.
+Marianna has participated in several funded collaborative research projects with several colleagues.
+One such project explored how engagement with the social and creative opportunities offered by the Humanities Research Centre (HRC) at the University of York can enhance awareness of mental health needs and support among Arts and Humanities staff and students.
+She is currently involved in a collaborative initiative that delivers musical workshops for the refugee community in York.
 From September 2023 she joins ACT as Associate Lecturer for the MA Music Education: Instrumental and Vocal Teaching, for which she has worked as a Graduate Teaching Assistant for the past four years.

 Alongside her research activities, Marianna has been performing and teaching piano since 2015.
 She gained considerable experience of performing in Northern Italy, particularly in Bologna and has been actively performing in York since 2017, both as a soloist and in ensemble settings.
 In 2020 she performed Mozart’s Piano Concerto K.503 with the University of York Chamber Orchestra and in recent years she has undertaken solo and ensemble lunchtime concerts in York and collaborated with the University of York Symphony Orchestra on several occasions.
 Upcoming performance includes a selection of contemporary works for the Late Music Concert Series with London-based baritone Stuart O’Hara.
 As a piano teacher, Marianna has regularly taught students of various ages (6-62) and levels, both privately and as an instrumental teacher at the Music Department, University of York.
 She has experience of preparing students for ABRSM performance examinations from Grade 3 to Grade 8, with a 100% pass rate for her students.